Machynlleth: Owain Glyndŵr

 Machynlleth has a special role in Welsh history because of its connection with Owain Glyndŵr, a Prince of Wales who rebelled against the English during the reign of King Henry IV.
 Owain was crowned Prince of Wales in 1404 near the Parliament House, which is one of three mediaeval houses in town, in the presence of leaders from Scotland, France and Spain, and he held his own Parliament in the town.
 He held his last parliament in the nearby village of Pennal, by the Church of St Peter ad Vincula.
 It is thought that after the rebellion floundered, Owain went into hiding in the area around Machynlleth.

-Tourism
+Tourism and other economic activities

 Tourism is the primary employment sector with a range of activity based attractions (for example several mountain biking trails) as well as the visitor centre at the Centre for Alternative Technology.
 Agriculture continues to play a significant part in the make-up of the town and surrounding area.
-Another important local industry and employer is the renewable energy sector.
-The area has a renewable energy industry with several small to medium-sized companies operating in or around the town.

 The town has a market on Wednesdays which includes traditional Welsh, Spanish and French food stalls.

 The town has hosted the Machynlleth Comedy Festival annually since May 2010, featuring comedians such as Jon Richardson, Pappy's, Josie Long, Stewart Lee and Richard Herring.
 The festival dominates the town for a weekend, with events running over three days in nine venues.

 Machynlleth lies on Glyndŵr's Way and the Dyfi Valley Way, two long-distance footpaths.